Chinese Streaming Platforms: Live Video Streaming and Hosting [2024 Update]

 • Vidizmo

-3. What is the most popular live streaming app in China?
+3. What are the most popular live streaming apps in China?

-Some of the most popular Chinese live streaming platforms include:
+Some of the top Chinese live streaming platforms include:

 • Taobao Live